yogeshwaranm-turing/amazon-agentic/envs/ecommerce/wiki.md

 ## Modify pending order

 - An order can only be modified if its status is 'Pending', and you should check its status before taking the action.

-- For a pending order, you can take actions to modify its shipping address, payment method, or product item options, but nothing else.
+- You should verify if the order belongs to the user before taking any action.
+- For modifying the quantity of the pending order, just go ahead and modify the quantity of the item in the order, and the order status will be kept 'Pending'.

-### Modify payment
+### Payment

 - The user can only choose a single payment method different from the original payment method.

-- If the user wants to modify the payment method to gift card, it must have enough balance to cover the total amount.

-- After user confirmation, the order status will be kept 'Pending'.
-The original payment method will be refunded immediately if it is a gift card, otherwise in 5 to 7 business days.
+Valid payment methods: ["Credit Card", "Debit Card", "PayPal", "Bank Transfer", "Cash"]

+- After the payment of the order confirmed, the order status should be changed to 'Confirmed'.

+### Shipping

+- There are 2 types of Shipping methods: Standard and Express.
+- The status of the shipping method can be either "Preparing", "In Transit", or "Delivered".
+- After the shipping method of the order is confirmed, the order status should be changed from 'Confirmed' to 'Shipped'.
+- When the shipping method changed from 'In Transit' to "Delivered", the order status should be changed from 'Shipped' to 'Delivered'.

-### Context
+### Delete
-- Order date to create the order will be fixed as today: 2024-06-01.
+- A sales order can only be deleted if its status is 'Pending', and you should check its status before taking the action.
+- A purchase order can only be deleted if its status is 'Pending', and you should check its status before taking the action.